 Lying midway between Sumba and Timor, Sabu is a small island that is home to a strong culture.
 Although many islanders have converted to Christianity, the traditional belief system, Jingi Tiu, still prevails, and textiles are an important aspect of ceremonial life.

 Known locally as a higi wo hapi, this cloth is worn by a high priest or elder during rituals.
 The white motif flanking the others is called hapi, and is an essential part of ceremonial textiles such as this.

-It can be used as a bed throw or shawl or placed on a table.
+It would look striking as a bed throw or draped over a table.

 Information about the makers will be supplied with each cloth.

 Warp ikat, single panel, twisted fringe, commercial cotton, natural dyes.
 Ikat tied, dyed and woven in Sabu, 2019.
 Size 198 x 80 cm / 78 x 31.5 in